eyelean7/zoo/README.md

-Zoo
+# Zoo App

-  keep a list of animals in Zoo
-  update Animals
-  filter by age
+#### _List zoo animals, 6-9-17_
+#### **Ilene Gorski**

+## Description
+This app displays information on different animals in the zoo.
+Users can add and edit information, and filter by animal's age.

+## Functionality
+Log a newly-admitted animal by submitting a form with animal species, name, age, diet, zoo location, number of needed caretakers, sex, one like and one dislike.
+View all animals, only young animals (less than 2 years of age), or only mature animals (more than 2 years of age).
+Click an animal to edit its name, age or caretakers.

-Setup
+## Setup and Installation
-  clone git repository
+  * clone git repository
-  navigate to folder in terminal npm install bower install gulp build gulp serve
+  * navigate to folder in terminal

-Still to do
-  show info on click
-  add image
+  * type following commands in terminal:
+    * npm install
+    * bower install
+    * gulp build
+    * gulp serve
+  * type in 'http://localhost:3000/' in your browser

+## Technologies Used
+  TypeScript, Angular2

+## Future Goals
-  add animal on click
+  * add images for each animal
+  * change CSS styling to SASS
+  * delete functionality for animals
+  * create Caretaker model

+## License
+*MIT*
+Copyright (c) 2017 **_Ilene Gorski_**